J-F-Liu/toolbox/Tool/Rust.md

 HIR - high-level intermediate representation
 MIR - mid-level intermediate representation

+OBRM - Ownership-Based Resource Management

+C-style manual memory management – “just call free when you’re done with the allocation” – is error prone.
+Garbage collection is not necessarily slow, but it does have performance implications that are often unacceptable.
+Instead of addressing the problem at run-time, OBRM automates memory management at compile-time.

+The key assumption is that every allocation has one owner at any given time.
+Allocations can own each other (forming a tree of allocations), or a scope can own an allocation (forming the root of such a tree).
+OBRM then can make sure the allocation ends when its owner does – by the scope exiting, or when the owning object is destroyed.

+If you want a value to outlast the function scope where it is created, You need to be able to move the value from the scope into the caller’s scope.
+The allocation is “moved” because the previous scope no longer has responsibility for destroying the allocation, and the new scope gains the responsibility.

+Move and borrow semantics are essential improvement to OBRM.

+Between OBRM, moves, reference counting, and the borrow checker, we now have the memory management system of safe Rust.
+Safe Rust is a powerful programming language, and in it, you can write programs almost as easily as in a traditionally GC’d programming language like Java, but get the performance of manually written, manually memory managed C.

+Some types don’t use an allocation, and “copying” them is just a simple memory copy.
+Some types do use an allocation, and “cloning” them requires allocating.
+This distinction is important and fundamental to how computers work.

 Enums: Closed Set of Types
 Trait Objects: Open Set of Types